Ibrahim-Mohamed45/Timed-Code-Quiz/README.md

 ## Description

 This application is a timed coding quiz with multiple-choice questions.
-This app runs in the users browser, and features dynamically updated HTML and CSS through the use of JavaScript.
+This app runs in the user's browser, and features dynamically updated HTML and CSS through the use of JavaScript.

 ### Built with
 * JavaScript